KulkarniAnirudh26/Parallel-Structre-from-Motion-/README.md

 You will need to run
 1. SFM_CPU_Version on your local jupyter notebook
-2. SFM_CUDA_Version on google collaboratory.
+2. SFM_GPU_Version on google collaboratory.

 Before Running the ipynb file, please setup the data on your drive:
 1. Upload the "data" folder to your google drive.